kgrajski/ercot_dart/README.md

 These insights establish a strong foundation for downstream forecasting and classification models.
 They suggest:
 - Rich temporal and categorical structure in DART behavior
-- Usefulness of regime classification over raw regression
+- Availability of regime classification as a supplement to raw regression
-- Opportunities for integrating time-aware and probability-
+- Opportunities for integrating time-aware and probability-based models